 Join us this November in Beirut where we will forge new partnerships and collaborations, exchange knowledge and resources, and renew our commitment to safeguarding our digital rights and freedoms.

-Founded in 2008, SMEX is a Lebanese NGO that works regionally to defend digital rights, promote open culture and local content, and encourage critical engagement with digital technologies, media, and networks across the SWANA region.
-We conduct research, training, and advocacy on internet policy and digital rights to support the expansion of more accessible and participatory environments for individuals and civil society across the MENA region.
+Founded in 2008, SMEX works to defend digital rights, promote open culture and local content, and encourage critical engagement with digital technologies, media, and networks in Arabic-speaking countries.
+We conduct research, training, and advocacy on internet policy and digital rights to support the expansion of more accessible and participatory environments for individuals and civil society.